-The accounting rate of return is used in capital budgeting to estimate whether to proceed with an investment.
+The accounting rate of return is the expected rate of return on an investment.
 The calculation is the accounting profit from the project, divided by the initial investment in the project.
 One would accept a project if the measure yields a percentage that exceeds a certain hurdle rate used by the company as its minimum rate of return.
 The formula for the accounting rate of return is:

 The result of the calculation is expressed as a percentage.
 Thus, if a company projects that it will earn an average annual profit of $70,000 on an initial investment of $1,000,000, then the project has an accounting rate of return of 7%.

 There are several serious problems with this concept, which are: